rrthomas/mit/README.md

 by Reuben Thomas <rrt@sc3d.org>
 https://github.com/rrthomas/smite

-SMite is a simple virtual machine designed for the Forth language.
+SMite is a simple virtual machine designed for study and experiment.
 It uses a byte-stream code designed for efficient execution which is binary portable between implementations.
 It has been implemented in C for POSIX systems.
 SMite is designed to be embedded in other programs; a simple